 The SIP Protocol

 The Session Initiation Protocol (SIP) is a protocol for establishing real time communication sessions with one or more participants.
 Its most frequently used for voice communications but it can handle video as well, as well as future applications.
 SIP was designed to be independent of the transport layer, i.e it can work on UDP, TCP or STCP.
 All voice/video communications take place via another protocol, usually RTP.

 There are many RFCs surrounding SIP, but the most important one is RFC 3261.

 SIP is a text based protocol that looks and acts very much like the HTTP protocol.
 The original designers (Henning Schulzrinne & Mark Handley) wanted to make a protocol that had its roots in the IP world, rather then in the telecoms world.
-SIP has been an amazing success, being the major driver in the adoption of VoIP and Computer Telephony in recent years.
-All major manufacturers have adopted the standard and availability of SIP software and SIP hardware while SIP service providers are widespread.
+SIP has been an amazing success, and has become the major driver in the adoption of VoIP and Internet Telephony in recent years.
+All major manufacturers have adopted the standard, and SIP software and SIP hardware, as well as SIP service providers are ubiquitous.

-SIP servers are responsible for setting up the calls between SIP devices.
-SIP servers usually combine several of the SIP server functions such as SIP proxy and SIP registar into one piece of software.
-3CX Phone System is both a SIP proxy and a SIP registrar as well as a media server in order to also handle real time voice communications.
+SIP servers are responsible for setting up calls between SIP devices.
+SIP servers usually combine several of the SIP server functions such as SIP proxy and SIP registrar into one piece of software.
+3CX is both a SIP proxy and a SIP registrar as well as a media server in order to also handle real time voice communications.